14 Fun Activities At Work that your Employees Will Love

 Make this activity even more fun by extending the area of the scavenger hunt.
 We have seen offices that have conducted scavenger hunt in the entire city.
 For this make sure your riddles are not ambiguous and should point to the exact location.

+With increased productivity and a livelier office, these icebreakers are a win-win.
 Conducting fun activities at work might seem like an unnecessary luxury but it is a very important part of developing a great work environment.
 It’s difficult for employees to be productive when they face burnout day in and day out.

 A recent survey found out that 23% of employees face burnout in office.